pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 getting them right is very important - at least if we don't want crashes.

 Until know, we didn't need to know anything about the structure of the API.
-We just blindly provided "reasonable" (dummy) names whenver we encountered an unknown name.
+We just blindly provided "reasonable" (dummy) names whenever we encountered an unknown name.

 In order to reverse engineer the entire API, we should have a closer look about what we have so far.